 38 weeks pregnant, both your baby’s lanugo and vernix are disappearing.
-Still a newborn baby does not generally look as cute as in the commercials.
-Born vaginally, a baby is often both cone-headed, molded and bruised.
-(But still the cutest on earth..!)
-To learn about normal newborn appearance, click here.
-Babies born through a C-section are not nearly as funny-looking at the beginning.
+Nevertheless, a newborn baby can look a bit odd if born vaginally – often cone-headed, molded, and bruised.
+(But still the cutest baby on earth..! :-)) To learn about the normal newborn appearance, click here.
+Babies born through a C-section are not nearly as funny-looking in the beginning.

-For mom, it is time to read up on giving birth and make sure you ask your midwife about anything you want to know about the birthing process.
+For mom, it is time to read up on giving birth and make sure to ask your midwife about anything you want to know about the birthing process.

 Vernix may still show in the creases and folds of your baby’s skin during delivery but should have almost completely disappeared.

-The baby’s intestines will continue to collect meconium, which is your little one's first bowel movement.
+The baby’s intestines will continue to collect meconium, which is the child’s first bowel movement.
 This will be a tar-like substance that your baby will pass in the first few days and is completely normal.

-Continued growth of an ounce a day is common for infants during this time of pregnancy, although the exact rate may differ from baby to baby.
+The continued growth of an ounce a day (30gr) is common for infants during this time of pregnancy, although the exact rate will, of course, differ from baby to baby.

 Many infants will have a firm grasping reflex by now and have been sucking their thumb in utero for weeks now.
-To learn about your newborn baby’s abilities, click here.
+To learn about your newborn baby’s abilities, read here.